A broken nose usually heals on its own within 3 weeks. Get medical help if it's not getting better or your nose has changed shape.

 - eye pain and double vision

-- a blood clot in the skin between your nostrils (septum) – it may be painful, swollen or block your breathing
+- a purple swelling inside your nose – it may be painful or block your breathing

 - other symptoms of a severe head injury – such as collapsing (passing out) or difficulty speaking